How to Reduce Pain & Inflammation with EPA Omega-3

 Click here to see a larger version of this image.

-AA is a scary one.
+AA is one to watch.
 You need it in very small quantities but get a little more than you need and you’ve got problems!
-This is because AA get converted into at least a dozen ‘bad’ eicosanoids that can cause pain and inflammation, and decreased blood flow, just to name a few.
+This is because AA get converted into at least a dozen ‘bad’ eicosanoids that can cause problems*.

 So eating foods cooked in vegetable seed oils can create a whole bunch of AA in your body.
 And then discomfort and misery are never too far behind.